alonsoir/docker-spark-cluster/README.md

 The first thing you need to do is to make a spark application.
 Our spark-submit image is designed to run scala code (soon will ship pyspark support guess I was just lazy to do so..).

 In my case I am using the typical word count example from Databricks called  [mini-complete-sample](https://github.com/databricks/learning-spark/tree/master/mini-complete-example).

 You can make or use your own scala app, I 've just used this one because I had it at hand.
-I know, i am too lazy to use another one. :)
+I know, i am too lazy to use another one, but finally i had to adjust it a bit, because it is outdated, spark version, it has to be provided...
+I have added my own jar to this repo, learning-spark-mini-example_2.11-0.0.1.jar, use it.

+## Upload a file to do a wordcount from it.

+With Docker up and running, you can copy whatever file you want to /tmp/spark-data, in my case, this README.md file.

-## Ship your jar & dependencies on the Workers and Master
+## Ship your jar & dependencies on the Workers and Master (Running the app using docker)

 A necesary step to make a **spark-submit** is to copy your application bundle into all workers, also any configuration file or input file you need.